 2. Complaint Filing and Service

-The next step in the eviction process is to file a complaint and serve the tenant in question with an eviction suit.
+The next step is to file a complaint.
+To do this, you must serve the tenant in question with an eviction suit.
 You must do this in the appropriate justice court: the Justice of the Peace Court.
 Filing fees will cost you about $46.

 The sheriff or constable of the county court will then serve the tenant with a copy of the summons and complaint in one of the following ways: